 The Ellis Dissolved Air Flotation (DAF) wastewater system is a time-tested technology that has been installed in hundreds of locations.
 The first generation of the Ellis DAF was manufactured and installed in 1973 in Chicago.
-During the past six decades Ellis engineers have made continuous improvements optimizing air bubble generation, rapid rise flotation rates, and adjusting surface area to meet performance goals.
+During the past six decades, Ellis engineers have made continuous improvements optimizing air bubble generation, rapid rise flotation rates, and adjusting surface area to meet performance goals.
 Ellis currently provides three different DAF designs to meet the challenges of our customer’s wastewater and achieve their goals.
 We offer Rectangular DAFs, Square DAFs, and Compact DAFs.
-Our basic designs provide the solutions based on pollutant loadings and allocated space.
+Our basic designs provide solutions based on pollutant loadings and allocated space.

-The Ellis DAF surface skimmer design is unique on our systems to maximize solids removal and minimize water in the sludge.
+The Ellis DAF surface skimmer design is unique to our systems to maximize solids removal and minimize water in the sludge.
 The design of the surface skimmer minimizes excessive wear and tear on the skimmer assembly operating in a Ferris wheel motion.
 This design minimizes wear and tear on the chain links, gears and motor.

-Each DAF is shipped prewired and ready for operation.
-Once power is connected to controls, all the customer has to do is bring the wastewater feed and chemicals into the system and the separation process begins.
+Each dissolved air flotation device is shipped prewired and ready for operation.
+Once power is connected to the DAF controls, all the customer has to do is bring the wastewater feed and chemicals into the system and the separation process begins.

 DAFs efficiently remove fats, oils, and greases (FOG) and suspended solids (TSS) from the wastewater.
 It is also capable of reducing insoluble biological oxygen demand (BOD) and chemical oxygen demand (COD).
 FOG and TSS removal rates in excess of 95% are common.
 Some installations report as much as a 99% reduction.